karaxuna/kanvas-tic-tac-toe/README.md

 * `width` - count of horizontal blocks on board
 * `height` - count of vertical blocks on board
 * `turn` - Who's turn is now? "x" or "o"
 * `me` - used when playing in network.
-When indicated user plays with only one type: "x" or "o".
+When indicated, user plays with only one type: "x" or "o".
 When left empty, two users can play with same instance.

 Events: